 So, what does this mean for patient medical data?
 The crux of the problem is that electrical issues, such as EMI, is that they can disrupt the operation of equipment and accelerate the wear of components, increasing the risk of device failure.

 Part of the routine in a medical appointment is that the doctor reviews, and subsequently updates, a patient's medical record to ensure the right course of treatment is prescribed and that an accurate record of the appointment is kept.

 If interference creates an unreliable power supply to IT systems or a damaging power surge, GPs may be unable to access these files - leading to a risk of canceled appointments and subsequent expense.

 Such events can be mitigated by using network isolators and isolation monitors that provide galvanic separation of equipment.
 Network isolators such as the REOMED Isonet provide effective electrical isolation of devices in copper wire-bound ethernet networks.
 The Isonet also protects both equipment and people from the impact of electrical voltage spikes.

-Poor power quality might cause more localised problems than the widespread impact of cyber-attacks, but they are equally important to the consistent and effective operation of healthcare businesses.
+Poor power quality might cause more localized problems than the widespread impact of cyber attacks, but they are equally important to the consistent and effective operation of healthcare businesses.
 While cybersecurity has understandably been a significant concern for businesses, we must not forget the power underpinning everything.

 The only way to ensure the highest level of patient data integrity is to protect it from both digital and electrical threats.
 By giving both aspects equal consideration, healthcare managers and engineers can keep data secure and remain operational.